SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Open and explore`outTOGGLe/finalResults/intermediateResults.STRINGTIEMERGE.gtf`

-#### Now that we have our assembled transcripts, we can estimate their abundances.
+### Now that we have our assembled transcripts, we can estimate their abundances.

 To estimate abundances, we have to run again stringtie using options -B and -e.

--Create symbolics links to order data before transfert to `/scratch`
+- Create symbolics links to order data before transfert to `/scratch`

 {% highlight bash %}
 MOI="formationX"